5 min readDec 27, 2023

 Deadlines

 Working in the client-based creative industry often depends on a designer’s ability to meet project deadlines.
 In this course, missing project deadlines will negatively impact your final grade (see progress).
-In the ‘real world’ missing project deadlines could mean losing your client, your commission and your job.
+In the ‘real world’ missing project deadlines could mean losing your client, your commission, and your job.
 Think of this as important practice.
 All final projects are due on the scheduled calendar date.

 Organization